otrv4/otrv4/otrv4.md

 OTRv4 uses the same data types as specified in OTRv3 (bytes, shorts, ints, MPIs, and DATA) with the addition of:

 ```
+Nonce (NONCE):
+  24 byte (192-bit) one time use nonce created for use with XSalsa20 encryption

 ED448 points (POINT):
   TODO: We need to choose a point serialization format for ed448 points
 ```